Table of Contents

 How to add value?

 There are many ways to add value.
 First, it may involve changing the form of the input.
-For example, manufacturers convert bauxite into the aluminum plate, then use it as a car body.
+For example, manufacturers convert bauxite into aluminum plates and then use them as car bodies.

 Second, adding value can also involve other aspects without being directly related to converting inputs.
 An example is branding as done by famous fashion designers.
 Providing support services such as free shipping of goods is another example.